How to write numbers to persuade your audience

 - Contribute intelligently to senior management meetings and discussions about business matters

-- Write articles in internal publications, blogs, websites and social media
+- Write articles summarizing financial results in internal publications, blogs, websites and social media

-- Understand and write about data in employers’ annual reports
+- Understand and write about financial information in employers’ annual reports

-- Oversee audits of social media and news media activities
+- Manage audits of social media and news media activities, especially financial information is included

-- Use statistical analysis for data-based news releases
+- Use statistical analysis of financial announcements in news releases

 - Calculating your own salary and costs!